Get network security recommendations with Microsoft Defender for Cloud

 From the Security alerts list, select an alert.
 A side pane opens and shows a description of the alert and all the affected resources.

-View full details displays further information, as shown in the following image:
+View full details displays further information.

 The right pane includes the Alert details tab containing further details of the alert to help you investigate the issue: IP addresses, files, processes, and more.